 Not only is it common for people with dementia to experience a range of

-emotions around giving up driving, sometimes their emotions can be so
+emotions with regard to giving up driving, sometimes their emotions can be so

 strongly negative that it prevents them from agreeing to stop driving.

-In other cases, the person with dementia may recognize that their
+In other cases, people with dementia may recognize that their

 driving abilities are declining and they are at ease with the decision